Car Insurance for Delivery Drivers: Personal vs Commercial Coverage

 Progressive

-Progressive is widely considered the best overall option for delivery drivers, offering an average annual premium of $1,532 for full coverage — roughly $128 per month.
-Their rideshare endorsement bridges the gap between your personal policy and platform-provided coverage.
-Progressive also rewards safe driving through their Snapshot program and offers multi-policy discounts.
-For rideshare and delivery drivers, Progressive's flexibility across platforms makes it a strong first choice.
+Progressive is widely considered one of the best overall options for delivery drivers, offering an average annual premium of $1,406 for full coverage — roughly $117 per month.
+Their rideshare endorsement is available in 48 states and covers food and package delivery platforms like DoorDash, Uber Eats, and Grubhub — including coverage during Phase 1 when the app is on but no order has been accepted.
+Progressive also rewards safe driving through their Snapshot program and offers multi-policy and pay-in-full discounts.
+For rideshare and delivery drivers, Progressive's broad platform flexibility makes it a strong first choice.

 State Farm

-State Farm offers Rideshare Driver Coverage as an add-on that extends your personal policy to cover delivery app usage — from the moment you activate the app to the moment the delivery is complete.
-Rates start around $106/month, with the rideshare endorsement adding roughly 15–20% to your premium.
+State Farm offers Rideshare Driver Coverage as an add-on that extends your personal policy to cover delivery app usage — available in all states except Hawaii and Massachusetts.
+State Farm's endorsement covers the critical Phase 1 gap and extends protection through the full delivery cycle.
+The rideshare endorsement typically adds roughly 15–20% to your premium.
 State Farm also separates delivery-only coverage (no passengers) as a slightly lower-cost business-use notation, which is worth asking about if you never carry passengers.

 Geico